 Social listening metrics & KPIs: What (and how) to track

 A KPI is a set of values that is used to measure the key drivers of your business performance.
-Think of a KPI as some kind of a compass that helps you understand if you’ve chosen the right path to achieve your goals or not.
+Think of a KPI as some kind of compass that helps you understand if you’ve chosen the right path to achieve your goals or not.

-While social listening is widely used to inform all kinds of business decisions, not many marketing professionals try to incorporate social listening data into business KPIs.
+While social listening is widely used to inform all kinds of business decisions, not too many marketing professionals try to incorporate social listening data into business KPIs.
 And they are missing out!
-If you take a look at your social listening analytics, you'll realize that many social listening metrics could be interpreted and used as key performance indicators.
+If you take a look at your social listening analytics, you'll realize that many social listening metrics can be interpreted and used as key performance indicators.

-Although you could use social listening statistics to assess your social media strategy, social listening data can bring valuable insights for all the business decisions you make, from product development to sales.
-Therefore, social listening metrics can be used to evaluate various aspects of your company and be tied to different KPIs.
+Although you could use social listening statistics to assess your social media strategy, social listening data can bring valuable insights for all the business decisions you make— from product development to sales.
+In fact, social listening metrics can be used to evaluate various aspects of your company and be tied to different KPIs.

 Business KPIs and social listening metrics